Skip to Content

 • You don’t need to add water to the Dutch oven as the lamb cooks.
 Like kedjenou, the lamb releases natural juices that tenderize the meat and infuse it with rich flavor.

-• After boiling, the lamb traditionally fries in a pan called a Tantuni tavasi.
+• After boiling, the lamb fries in a pan called a tantuni tavasi.
 Since I don’t have access to one (and probably you don’t either), use a hot wok, karahi, or heavy-bottomed pan.

 • I keep a glass of water next to the wok to use as the lamb fries.
 Add it, as necessary, once the lamb begins to absorb the oil.

-If you enjoy this recipe, try one of these lamb favorites!
+If you enjoy the wraps, try more lamb recipes!

 Serving Suggestions

-Tantuni is often served with a side of pickled peppers, cucumbers, or turnips, but here are some other tasty options:
+Tantuni is often served with a side of pickled peppers, cucumbers, or turnips, but here are few more tasty side dishes:

 What to do with the Leftovers

-• Freeze Let the dish to cool completely, and transfer it to a freezer-safe container or bag.
+• Freeze: Let the dish to cool and transfer it to a freezer-safe container or bag.
 The lamb will freeze for 2-3 months.

-• Reheat Wrap the leftovers in foil and warm them in the oven, or you can reheat individual servings in the microwave.
+• Reheat: Wrap the leftovers in foil and warm them in the oven, or you can reheat individual servings on a plate in the microwave.

-• Repurpose – Use the lamb to make stew, top a salad, fill a sandwich, or make a breakfast hash.
+• Repurpose: Use the lamb to make stew, top a salad, fill a sandwich, or make a breakfast hash with the leftover meat.

 Frequently Asked Questions